pbeza/wildland-core/docs/rfc/0001_wasm_bindgen_usage.md

 - http: https://rustwasm.github.io/wasm-bindgen/examples/fetch.html
 - websocket: https://rustwasm.github.io/wasm-bindgen/examples/websockets.html

-It requires browser environment to be loaded so projects like wasm-cli run in clear node environment may not have a lot of sense (it does not provide fetch and websocket api like the browsers do).
+It requires a browser environment to be loaded so projects like wasm-cli run in a clear node environment may not have a lot of sense (it does not provide fetch and websocket API like the browsers do).

-Unfortunately HTTP API returns `Promise` type which can be turned into `JsFuture` (implements Rust std Future trait).
+Unfortunately, HTTP API returns `Promise` type which can be turned into `JsFuture` (implements Rust std Future trait).
 This raises some compatibility issues with our mechanisms of exposing bindings to other platforms than WASM.
 On those other platforms, our call stack is fully synchronous and bindings are also exposed as synchronous methods/functions.
-If we don't want to maintain two different code bases (async for WASM and sync for other) we could unify those call stacks (by stack I mean e.g. async http function in catlib, called by async corex function, called by async cargo_lib function) to be asynchronous somehow.
-Again unfortunately, `JsFuture` is not `Send`able and `Sync`able so we can't use async/await syntax what leaves us with returning explicit types like `Box<dyn Future<Output = String>>`.
-Although the problem in this case would be executing such a future.
-While on WASM we could just use JS executor which does not require futures to be `Send + Sync`, on other platforms using even single threaded runtime requires at least `Sync`.
+If we don't want to maintain two different code bases (async for WASM and sync for other) we could unify those call stacks (by stack I mean e.g. async HTTP function in CatLib, called by async corex function, called by async cargo_lib function) to be asynchronous somehow.
+Unfortunately, `JsFuture` is not `Send`able and `Sync`able so we can't use async/await syntax which leaves us with returning explicit types like `Box<dyn Future<Output = String>>`.
+Although the problem, in this case, would be executing such a future.
+While on WASM we could just use JS executor which does not require futures to be `Send + Sync`, on other platforms using even single-threaded runtime requires at least `Sync`.

-Another problem is related with Websockets which API is based on callback so we would need also some unified (for WASM and others) way of passing ones from native language to Rust.
+Another problem is related to Websockets which API is based on callback so we would need also some unified (for WASM and others) way of passing ones from a native language to Rust.
 Some solution can be always a kind of channel kept alive in other than main application thread.

-To sum up, it is unlikely that we would manage to workout some common approach for designing API for all platforms.
-WASM probably should be treated as other library, which in the best case could reuse some small components from other platforms core.
+To sum up, it is unlikely that we would manage to work out some common approach for designing API for all platforms.
+WASM probably should be treated as another library, which in the best case could reuse some small components from other platforms' core.